Thanksgiving Travel

 Visit the Washington State Department of Transportation’s (WSDOT) mobile app and social media webpage to stay informed of the latest travel and weather information.
 WSDOT’s website also offers Thanksgiving weekend travel times.

-The Oregon Department of Transportation’s (ODOT) TripCheck and the Idaho Transportation Department’s Idaho 511 app for smartphones and tablets make it easy to keep track of changing conditions.
+The Oregon Department of Transportation’s (ODOT) TripCheck makes it easy to keep track of changing conditions and the Idaho Transportation Department’s Idaho 511 app for smartphones and tablets makes it easy to keep track of changing conditions.

 Allow more time for your trip.
 Better to stop, call friends or relatives and say you’ll be late than risk injury by driving too fast.
 And while driving, let passengers do the “mobile-device navigating.”
 Keep your eyes, hands and mind on your driving.